WooCommerce checkout validation is essential for ensuring a smooth order process and efficient order management.

 - Required field validation

-WooCommerce marks key checkout fields like email address, first name, last name, shipping address (city, zip code, state), and payment details as required.
-It runs server-side validation to ensure these fields aren’t left blank.
-If any required field is empty, WooCommerce displays an error message and blocks the checkout until it’s fixed.
+WooCommerce marks essential fields like email address, first name, last name, shipping address, and payment details as mandatory.
+If these fields are left blank, an error message will be shown, blocking the user from proceeding with the checkout until corrections are made.

 - Email format validation